jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (b) is enforceable by the parties to the deed or agreement and by any person on whom the provision confers, or purports to confer, a benefit; but
   (c) applies subject to any exemption from compliance with that provision by the FMA under subpart 2.

-### 554 Regulations or exemptions may require compliance with generally accepted accounting practice, standards, or FMA frameworks or methodologies
+### 554 Regulations or exemptions may require compliance with generally accepted accounting practice, standards, frameworks, or FMA methodologies
 (1) Regulations, notices issued under subpart 4, or exemptions granted by the FMA may require any person, class of persons, information, or class of information to comply with any of the following:
   (a) generally accepted accounting practice, either generally or in specified circumstances:
   (b) a financial reporting standard:
+  (baaa) the climate-related disclosure framework, either generally or in specified circumstances:
+  (ba) a climate standard:
   (c) an auditing and assurance standard:
   (d) a notice issued under subpart 4.
-(2) Regulations, a notice issued under subpart 4, or an exemption granted by the FMA may require compliance with generally accepted accounting practice, a financial reporting standard, an auditing and assurance standard, or a notice issued under subpart 4—
+(2) Regulations, a notice issued under subpart 4, or an exemption granted by the FMA may require compliance with generally accepted accounting practice, a financial reporting standard, the climate-related disclosure framework, a climate standard, an auditing and assurance standard, or a notice issued under subpart 4—
   (a) in whole or in part; and
   (b) with modifications, additions, or variations specified in the regulations, notice, or exemption.
 (3) In this section,—
   - **auditing and assurance standard** has the same meaning as in section 5(1) of the Financial Reporting Act 2013
+  - **climate standard** has the same meaning as in section 5(1) of the Financial Reporting Act 2013
   - **financial reporting standard** has the same meaning as in section 5(1) of the Financial Reporting Act 2013.

 ### 555 Different matters may be prescribed in respect of different circumstances